 The definition of a line-item “deficiency” will depend on a number of factors, which might include:

-- Your contract with the client or your organization’s expectations, as defined by your service-level agreement
+• Your contract with the client or your organization’s expectations, as defined by your service-level agreement

-- The standards of the facility you are contracted to manage
+• The standards of the facility you are contracted to manage

-- Standards within your own industry, such as APPA for educational teams
+• Standards within your own industry, such as APPA for educational teams

 Once you have established the definition of a deficiency with your team, it is important that inspectors all be on the same page.
 You will not get a complete picture of your team’s performance if one inspector rates the carpets in an office a 3 and another rates those same carpets a 4.
 Inconsistent scoring defeats the purpose of performing janitorial inspections.
 Make sure that everyone involved understands what is expected of them in order to get an accurate review of your company’s overall performance.

 The cleaning and maintenance teams also need to be aware of what counts as deficient.
 Regularly reviewing inspection results with all team members is crucial for setting the right expectations for everyone.
+Photos from inspections can help with this; ask your inspectors to take pictures when line items are done particularly well, as well as when there are deficiencies.

-Automate the alert process as much as possible, rather than relying on your team to communicate each and every deficiency.
 Paper tickets and work orders are notoriously difficult to corral into an organized system.
+One-off emails, calls, and texts introduce another step into the process and cause problems if someone is out sick or on vacation.
 A good inspection app, on the other hand, is accessible to every team member, no matter where they are.

-3. Track corrective actions.
+3. Track deficiencies and corrective actions.

-- How often corrective actions are required
+• How often corrective actions are required

-- How long it takes deficiencies to be fixed
+• How long it takes deficiencies to be fixed

 Having all of the inspection results, line-item deficiency notifications, and open ticket resolutions in one place provides your facility managers and clients with a valuable paper trail.
 If you notice in the reports that it is taking your team a long time to solve deficiencies, then you can ask them why this is the case.